 Blackman’s Schoolgirls gave image to mythologies of adolescence, the desolate suburban sprawl, as well as the unsolved murder of a school friend of Blackman’s first wife.
 They were also an instrument of catharsis that still now recognise the pain of coming of age.

 For serious collectors of Blackman and Modern art, There Was is a miracle.
-It is hand-signed, framed and presented with title and introduction pages in solander boxes hand-made by Wayne Stock.
+It is hand-signed and framed.
 From a deceased estate and sold out edition run, there is only one impression available – so if this work catches your eye, act now.

 Charles BLACKMAN (1928 - 2018)